 SHSU is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

-USM is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
-The master’s of library science online program is fully accredited by the American Library Association (ALA).
+- The library science program is accredited by the American Library Association

 20. St. John’s University